jiawangex/ExtremeCloudIQ-OpenAPI/README.md

 # Get Started

 ## Define OpenAPI
-There are a lot of APIs for different domains in ExtremeCloud IQ.
+There are dozens of domains and hundreds endpoints in ExtremeCloud IQ API for now, and the number is still growing.

-To improve maintainability, we adopt multiple-file approach to define all OpenAPIs.
+To improve maintainability, we adopt **multiple-domain** and **multiple-file** approach to define all OpenAPIs.

-* All OpenAPI definitions are under [openapi](openapi) directory.
-* The common components definitions are under [openapi/common](openapi/common) directory.
-* The different domain's OpenAPIs are under `openapi/{domain-name}` directory.
-* Each domain directory has below structure:
-  * `openapi.yaml` define the domain OpenAPI.
-  * `paths` directory contains all paths for the domain OpenAPI.
-  * `components` directory contains `schemas`, `parameters`, `examples` directories.
+Please check [This Documentation](openapi/README.md) for the details.

 You are freely to choose any text editor tools to add or change OpenAPI definitions, but choosing the right tools can significantly improve your productivity.